precondition/precondition.github.io/_posts/2020-11-01-home-row-mods.md

 <details>
 <summary markdown="span">Updates Log</summary>
+19 Jun 2023:
+* Mentioned Caps Word in the section about Caps Lock

 18 Jun 2023:
 * Updated explanations regarding the new default behavior of modtaps.
 * Removed outdated mentions of `IGNORE_MOD_TAP_INTERRUPT`